SilasPuma/desmos-graphing-calculator/README.md

-# Guide: Playstore Hack on the 4 Pro
+# Gabb Phone 4 Pro Hack

 Follow the steps below to get Google Play Store and other apps working on the Gabb Phone 4 Pro.